Ancient Houses of Central Texas |

 hearth covers the middle of the floor area.
 It provided a platform

-for the small fires that warmed the house and perhaps also served
+for the small fires that would have warmed the house and perhaps also served

 as low table or work bench.
 A cross-section of the hearth reveals